-Wayne County works with our regional specialist teams to host training in preparation to take the pesticide certification exam.
-We will be hosting a training in 2019.
+CCE Wayne County works with our regional specialist teams to host training in preparation to take the pesticide certification exam.
+We hosted a training in 2019 and therefore will not host one in 2020.
 Stay tuned for more info.

 Many of the items below are a place marker for a future training.
 Keep watch back here throughout the winter meeting season.
 I will post upcoming workshops in the area.

-Pesticide Certification and Re-Certification Classes – Click here for flyer.
+Pesticide Certification and Re-Certification Classes – Click here for the 2021 flyer (coming soon).